issalab/objaverse-handling/README.md

 In this version, the code takes objects iteratively, one after the other in the order they appear in the LVIS annotations dictionary.
 The selection is not randomized.

+##### Result_files

+- categories_downloaded.csv: the list of objects downloaded, with the corresponding number of objects obtained for each category.

+- metadata_uid.txt: the metadata associated with one object downloaded.

 ##### Example
 Here is an example of a bird 3D model downloaded (rendered in blender, left, front and right view).